MCamp859/hello-world/seo-dek-README.md

 The Intel® Smart Edge Open Developer Experience Kit v3.0.0 version provides the flexibility to configure deployment in different modes using Edge Software Provisioner (ESP) or manual configuration.
+ESP automates the process of provisioning bare-metal or virtual machines with an operating system and software stack.
 The modes include:

 *  **Lean mode**, which deploys basic minimal services (like Calico cni, Grafana*, nfd, dns, kube-system, cert-manager) for developers to deploy different kinds of edge applications including reference implementations.

 *  **Default mode**, which deploys all services available with the Intel® Smart Edge Open Developer Experience Kit.
+Security features enabled by default except on MOROCITY platform.

 *  **Custom mode**, which deploys microservices like Intel® Software Guard Extensions (Intel® SGX) and PCCS microservices, SR-IOV, harbor, telemetry,